Find schools

 Detractors say that SMRs, while promising, can divert attention from more plausible and proven climate solutions.
 Concerns about the disposal of radioactive waste and the revival of a ‘plutonium economy’ continue to temper expectations.
 But a measured approach to the use of SMRs could yield tangible benefits both environmentally and economically.

 A 2010 study estimated that a 100MW SMR could provide enough energy for 75,000 homes, and cost approximately $500 million to build, install, and commission.
-That would represent significant savings over the cost of traditional nuclear plants, and could also generate over $1.4 billion in sales annually, along with 7,200 jobs, to offset the upfront costs.
+That would represent significant savings over the cost of traditional nuclear plants and could also generate over $1.4 billion in annual sales, along with 7,200 jobs, to offset the upfront costs.

 Generation IV Nuclear Power Plants (GEN IV NPPs) are a new family of nuclear reactors, some members of which share characteristics with SMRs.
 They’re expected to become an important source of baseload power in the coming decades.
 Many GEN IV NPPs will operate for about 30 years on the same fuel source, and, since they won’t need to be recharged, they’ll ideally leave less waste.
-Most will be able to consume existing nuclear waste in the production of electricity, forming a closed nuclear fuel cycle.
+Most will be able to use existing nuclear waste to generate electricity, thereby forming a closed nuclear fuel cycle.

 “GEN IV typically means it’s not light water-cooled—it can have a different neutron spectrum, and it can have some other purposes besides just making electricity with higher efficiency,” Dr. Hosemann says.
 “You may consider a lead-cooled, lead bismuth-cooled, or a sodium-cooled fast reactor a GEN IV reactor, among other thermal spectrum reactors.
 The purpose there is that your neutrons maintain a high velocity.
 Those fast neutrons now have the ability to transmute nuclear waste in other isotopes.
 So you can have a way to treat your spent fuel, for example, among other benefits.”

 Detractors, particularly those living Stateside, worry that open market economies (like the US, the UK, France, and Japan) cannot match the levels of funding and support seen in more top-down economies like Russia and China.
-Private sector investments in the nuclear arena would need to be matched with public sector support in order to mitigate financing, construction, and operational risks.
-The more optimistic segment of the nuclear community looks to the working prototypes of GEN IV NPPs and forecasts that new patterns of investment could bring more GEN IVs to life.
+Private-sector investments in the nuclear arena would need to be matched with public-sector support to mitigate financing, construction, and operational risks.
+The more optimistic segment of the nuclear community looks to the working prototypes of GEN IV NPPs and forecasts that new investment patterns could bring more GEN IVs to life.

-In 2010, the European Sustainable Nuclear Industrial Initiative (ESNI) supported three GEN IV fast reactor projects, as part of the EU’s plan to promote low-carbon energy (alongside initiatives that supported wind, solar, biomass, and other forms of clean energy).
-ESNI sought to demonstrate how GEN IV reactors could close the nuclear fuel cycle, provide long-term waste management solutions, and expand the applications of nuclear fission beyond electricity production and into areas like hydrogen production, industrial heat, and desalination.
+In 2010, the European Sustainable Nuclear Industrial Initiative (ESNII) supported three GEN IV fast reactor projects as part of the EU’s plan to promote low-carbon energy (alongside initiatives supporting wind, solar, biomass, and other forms of clean energy).
+ESNII sought to demonstrate how GEN IV reactors could close the nuclear fuel cycle, provide long-term waste management solutions, and expand the applications of nuclear fission beyond electricity production to include hydrogen production, industrial heat, and desalination.
 The total cost of deployment for all three reactors and supporting infrastructure totaled over €10.8 billion.

 “The question always comes down to the country, the geography, the politics, the boundary conditions,” Dr. Hosemann says.
 “Do the benefits outweigh the costs?
 In some countries, the answer is yes, and in some countries, the answer is no. It really depends on what the local energy strategy is.
 But some GEN IV designs have been realized.
 They’re operating today.”